 In 1964, Donnie Sehested recorded a tune for Al Browne, called "Miracle Of Love," which was released that year on the Al Browne Presents Dyno Sounds album (Moon LPAB1) as by "Donnie Myles and the Dukes."
 Alas, none of the other original members of the Billy Dawn Quartet/4 Dukes/Heralds is present; it's only a studio group.
 It was re-issued on Art Turco's Vintage label in 1973, with the flip being "Proud Of You," a song that was actually by the original Billy Dawn Quartet; it seems to have been recorded for Al Browne in the mid-50s.

 1974 saw all four of the sides recorded for Decatur issued on Sal Passantino's Firefly Records: "This Is The Real Thing Now," "Crying For My Baby," "You Will Always Find Me True," and "Tonight Will Live On."

-Special thanks to Peter D. Bachelder, Bruce Woolf, and Ed Hurvitz.
+Special thanks to Peter D. Bachelder, Bruce Woolf, George Korval, and Ed Hurvitz.
 Discographical info from Ferdie Gonzalez.